 All seals have large, strong canine teeth which they use to catch fish.
 It is important that they are handled by trained people as their mouths also contain lots of bacteria, so seal bites can be very dangerous and require specialized medical treatment.

 Seals are protected by the Conservation of Seals Act so it is illegal to commercially hunt seals or harm them, but individuals causing damage to fishing nets can legally be killed and some hunting for subsistence still occurs.
 The largest threat to seals is conflict with fisheries, as they can become entangled and drown in fishing nets, and in the UK, Canada and Norway, it is legal to shoot any seals that come near fisheries.
 They also suffer from damage from collisions with boat traffic.
-Recently, the arrival of phocine distemper virus (PDV) in the UK has had a dramatic affect on harbour seal populations, causing widespread sickness and death, for which there is currently no cure.
+Recently, the arrival of phocine distemper virus (PDV) in the UK has had a dramatic effect on harbour seal populations, causing widespread sickness and death, for which there is currently no cure.
 Marine litter and debris can also be a cause of injury, either through entanglement or accidental ingestion when mistaken for food.

 The most common turtle species in the UK is the native leatherback turtle, the largest species globally, which undergoes vast migrations to find its favourite food source, jellyfish.
 These animals can grow to 5m long and weigh more than half a tonne, and they are frequently seen offshore during the spring and summer months when the jellyfish blooms occur in British waters.